 This page provides examples of calibration exercises for different application equipment.
 Anyone who wants to learn more about how to calibrate their equipment is free to download and use the exercises to help them to accurately apply the chemicals they are using.

 1.1.
 Hand Held Equipment including; Backpacks, small hand pressurised Spot Sprayers and Hand Guns attached to motorised spray units.
 Hand Held Spray Units MORE CALIBRATION EXERCISES COMING SOON.

-Documents: Training resources and legislation
+Documents: Training Manual and legislation